justcoding121/titanium-web-proxy/README.md

 #### Collaborators

-The owner of this project, [justcoding121](https://github.com/justcoding121), is considered inactive from this project due to his busy work schedule.
+The owner of this project, [justcoding121](https://github.com/justcoding121), is considered to be inactive from this project due to his busy work schedule.
 However, we have a collaborator listed below who time and again shows up to maintain this project.
 Please create pull requests prioritizing bug fixes for the attention of collaborators.

 * [honfika](https://github.com/honfika)